 - Down low, say between the cab and tray on a ute.
 Again, the metal will interfere with the incoming signal.

-And here’s one criticism of the external antenna.
-The cable is relatively short (4 metres), so you need to really think about where you’re going to mount both the antenna and the Cel-Fi GO repeater unit.
+One slightly annoying feature of the external antenna… the cable is relatively short (4 metres).
+So you need to really think about where youโre going to mount both the antenna and the Cel-Fi GO repeater unit.

 This is probably not an issue for a car or 4WD, but it is with a truck.